 The story starts out interestingly setting a funny tone for what to expect but soon enough it starts to flop.
 Very early in the story, I found I was not able to connect with the characters.
 Caroline Lomax, the heroine, is too unrealistic as a person.
 She has childish reasons for acting like a brat when she’s actually an adult trying to prove she’s capable and passionate about her cooking.
 She’s in constant fights with herself, her family and her love interest but in a very silly way, which makes her an unpleasant character.
 I really did not like her.

 Ted Thomasson, the hero, is more likeable, but then again unrealistic.
 Though he was better developed as a character than Caroline, he’s absolutely perfect which is never satisfying, he needs to be more real.
 Having become the, apparently, most handsome, successful bachelor he still seems to be smitten by this obnoxious woman who’s never treated him well.
 Who does that?

 The whole story is built around a criminal case and the jury to which the hero and heroine belong.
 The case is just silly and very lightly developed in the story and plainly boring.
-Turns out Caroline and Ted become the target of threats for being the only jurors voting differently than the rest and this forces them run away together for safety and spend more time with each other pretending to be a married couple.
+Turns out Caroline and Ted become the target of threats for being the only jurors voting differently than the rest and this forces them to run away together for safety and spend more time with each other pretending to be a married couple.
 Really?

 Overall, light read, not deep in any way.
 No big development or growth for the characters.
-The idea has a great potential but it needed more time.
+The idea has great potential but it needed more time.